-Myrcene is known for its sedative, analgesic (pain relief), and anti-inflammatory qualities.
+Myrcene is known for its sedative and analgesic (pain relief) qualities.
 It also works synergistically with the cannabinoid THC by enhancing its properties and creating a more powerful experience.

 Think of terpenes as even purer forms of essential oils.
 They are the chemical compounds that are responsible for a plant’s aroma, flavor, and physiological effects.
 Terpenes are present in cannabis, as well as many other plants, herbs, and fruits.

 Aroma & Taste: Myrcene is an earthy, musky terpene with a fruity, grape-like aroma and notes of clove.
 It is found in hops and is responsible for the peppery, minty balsam aromas in beer.

 Sleep Aid: For those struggling with insomnia, myrcene is a natural remedy for falling and staying asleep.
 In fact, studies show that myrcene can even double sleep duration.

 Targeted Relief: Throughout history, myrcene has been used to help with pain, and modern studies confirm its analgesic (pain relieving) properties.

 Physical Health: Myrcene is currently the subject of many medical research studies regarding its role as a powerful anti-inflammatory, especially with osteoarthritis.